 International Student Experience

-The University of Toronto is made up of an extremely diverse student body, with nearly 24,000 international students, as well as students from all over Canada.
-Approximately 35% of our St. Michael’s College student body is international, with students coming from 168 countries and regions.
+The University of Toronto is made up of a diverse student body with nearly 24,000 international students, as well as students from all over Canada.
+Approximately 35% of our St. Michael’s College student body is international with students coming from 168 countries and regions.

 The City of Toronto is also incredibly diverse.
 Nearly half of Toronto’s 2.8 million residents were born outside of Canada.
 Toronto’s living mosaic continues to draw the best and the brightest, who come here seeking world-class business, culture, entertainment and education in one of the safest cities in the world.

-Before you arrive at UofT to begin your first year of study, there are many things you will need to do!
+Before you arrive to begin your first year of study, here are some things you will need to do.

-While attending UofT for studies, many International Students also desire to work on or off campus, which may require a work permit or other documentation.
-Depending on the type of work, on or off campus, you may need to apply for different permits.
-The Centre for International Experience (CIE) has put together helpful tutorials for students to review when determining which permits to apply for.
+While attending U of T, you may also want to work on- or off-campus, which may require a work permit or other documentation.
+Depending on the type of work, whether it is on- or off-campus, you may need to apply for different permits.
+The Centre for International Experience has put together helpful tutorials to review when determining which permits to apply for.

-If you choose to work, a very helpful resource for you to become familiar with is the Career & Co-Curricular Learning Network (CLNx) which includes details about our Work Study Program, for students to apply for positions to work on campus.
-To learn more, click here.
+A good resource for you to become familiar with is the Career & Co-Curricular Learning Network (CLNx) which includes details about our Work Study Program, where you can apply for positions to work on campus.

 • With the exception of American citizens, as an international student, you will need to have either a Temporary Resident Visa (TRV – also known as a visitor or entry visa) or an electronic Travel Authorization (eTA), in addition to the relevant study or work permit.